Will current price volatility hamper The Children’s Place, Inc. (PLCE) future potential?

 The Children’s Place, Inc. (NASDAQ:PLCE) trade information

-Despite being -7.28% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 09 when the PLCE stock price touched $34.26- or saw a rise of 10.41%.
-Year-to-date, The Children’s Place, Inc. shares have moved -50.91%, while the 5-day performance has seen it change 13.16%.
-Over the past 30 days, the shares of The Children’s Place, Inc. (NASDAQ:PLCE) have changed 7.99%.
-Short interest in the company has seen 6.48 Million shares shorted with days to cover at 4.73.
+Sporting 7.44% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 16 when the PLCE stock price touched $34.72- or saw a rise of 0.16%.
+Year-to-date, The Children’s Place, Inc. shares have moved -44.55%, while the 5-day performance has seen it change 4.74%.
+Over the past 30 days, the shares of The Children’s Place, Inc. (NASDAQ:PLCE) have changed 39.13%.
+Short interest in the company has seen 5.78 Million shares shorted with days to cover at 4.13.

-Wall Street analysts have a consensus price target for the stock at $25.25, which means that the shares’ value could jump -17.73% from current levels.
-The projected low price target is $14 while the price target rests at a high of $35.
-In that case, then, we find that the current price level is +14.04% off the targeted high while a plunge would see the stock lose -54.38% from current levels.

 The Children’s Place, Inc. (PLCE) estimates and forecasts

 Figures show that The Children’s Place, Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have gained +9.22% over the past 6 months, with this year growth rate of -155.04%, compared to -19.7% for the industry.
+The company’s shares have lost -6.85% over the past 6 months, with this year growth rate of -155.04%, compared to -19.1% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are -86.5% and -124.3% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be -23.4%.

 If we evaluate the company’s growth over the last 5-year and for the next 5-year period, we find that annual earnings growth was +12.5% over the past 5 years.
 Earnings growth for 2020 is a modest -21.9%.